halostatue/stars/README.md

 *   [honzaap/Systemizer](https://github.com/honzaap/Systemizer) - A system design tool that allows you to simulate data flow of distributed systems.
 *   [edmundhung/maildog](https://github.com/edmundhung/maildog) - 🐶 Hosting your own email forwarding service on AWS and managing it with Github Actions
 *   [obahareth/are-you-es5](https://github.com/obahareth/are-you-es5) - A package to help you find out which of your node_modules aren't ES5 so you can add them to your Webpack/Rollup/Parcel transpilation steps.
-*   [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative - turns any MySQL, Postgres, SQLite into a spreadsheet with REST APIs.
+*   [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative - turns any MySQL, Postgres, SQLite into a Spreadsheet with REST APIs.
 *   [niieani/hashids.js](https://github.com/niieani/hashids.js) - A small JavaScript library to generate YouTube-like ids from numbers.
 *   [Elderjs/elderjs](https://github.com/Elderjs/elderjs) - Elder.js is an opinionated static site generator and web framework for Svelte built with SEO in mind.
 *   [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library with the highest accuracy and stability.